1896 United States presidential election in Nebraska

 The 1896 United States presidential election in Nebraska took place on November 3, 1896.
 All contemporary 45 states were part of the 1896 United States presidential election.
 Voters chose eight electors to the Electoral College, which selected the president and vice president.

 Nebraska was won by the Democratic nominees, former U.S. Representative and Nebraska native William Jennings Bryan and his Democratic running mate Arthur Sewall of Maine.
 Four electors cast their vice presidential ballots for Thomas E. Watson, who was Bryan's running mate on the Populist Party.
+They defeated the Republican nominees, former Governor of Ohio William McKinley and his running mate Garret Hobart of New Jersey.
+Bryan won his home state by a margin of 5.35%.

 As a result of his win, Bryan became the first Democratic presidential candidate to win Nebraska.
-Bryan would later lose the state to William McKinley in 1900 but would later win it again against William Howard Taft in 1908.
+He would later lose the state to McKinley in 1900, but win it again against William Howard Taft in 1908.
+Bryan's two wins in the state are the only times a Democrat has carried Nebraska without winning the presidency, although Kamala Harris would win one of the state's electoral votes in her unsuccessful 2024 presidential bid.